FAQs

 Style

-Stoves come in many different styles, both traditional and contemporary.
-Having a look through our website will give you a taste of the available styles.
-However you can't beat seeing a stove in person, after all a stove should last many decades so it is important to make sure it looks right!
+After all a quality stove should last for decades, so it is important to make sure it looks right!
 If you visit us we will always try and find a stove to match your tastes and help you narrow down the many options available.

 Other frequently asked questions